shreve/omnibar/README.md

 # Omnibar

-Omnibar is a tool for quick access to multiple scripts and searches, basically an omnibar.
+Omnibar is a tool for quick access to multiple scripts and searches.

 ## Installation